quality-liquid/cupid_code/Documentation/new_final_report.md

 ##### Felix Jacob

 Felix spent a lot of time on Tuesday making efforts to switch our Azure server to be https for our demo, but to no avail.
-He made edits to the high-levl design document in preparation to turn it in as a final draft, and also scrubbed his sprint summary for inclusion in the final report.
+He made edits to the high-level design document in preparation to turn it in as a final draft, and also scrubbed his sprint summary for inclusion in the final report.

 ##### Garrett Woodhouse